Slider2732/ESP-909/README.md

 Swing - crudimentarily implemented.
 Intention is to follow Roger Linn's % method <br>
 Play through - play drum sounds over the top of a pattern, without recording them <br>
 Reset button (GND and RST) Surprisingly handy during a session <br>
-MIDI Out - Tempo/Start/Stop/Note play.
+MIDI Out - Start/Clock/Stop.
 Tested using Roland JU-06A, Arturia MicroBrute and Roland TB-03 <br>
 MIDI PPQN change, for devices with different clock timings. <br>
 <br>
-88% prog memory used - other old skool drumkits can be exchanged in Drums.h <br>
+Other old skool drumkits can be exchanged in Drums.h <br>
 Thanks to Jack Wildchurch for the cartridge idea and code testing! <br>

 Freshly uploaded - Drum Machines.zip <br>